appscode/blog/content/post/kubedb-v2024.12.19/index.md

 We update start time and end time of continuous oplog/wal/log/binlog push in incremental snapshot status.
 From now on new fields in snapshot’s status field have been introduced.
 So the maximum `successfulLogHistoryLimit` successful oplog/wal/log/binlog push and maximum `failedLogHistoryLimit` failed oplog/wal/log/binlog push information will be stored in our incremental snapshot’s status.

-Here is a sample yaml for `MongoDBArchiver`.
+Here is the sample YAML for `MongoDBArchiver`.
 Changes in the field `.spec.logBackup` will be same for other archivers as well.
 ```yaml
 apiVersion: archiver.kubedb.com/v1alpha1
 kind: MongoDBArchiver